SigmaHQ/sigma-specification/appendix/sigma-tags-appendix.md

 ### Namespace: car

-Use the CAR tag from the [analytics repository](https://car.mitre.org/analytics/) without the prepending `CAR-`.
+Use the CAR tag from MITRE [analytics repository](https://car.mitre.org/analytics/) without the prepending `CAR-`.
 Example
 tag: `car.2016-04-005`.

+### Namespace: cve

+Use the CVE tag from [MITRE](https://cve.mitre.org) in lower case separated by dots.
+Example tag: `cve.2021-44228`.

+### Namespace: detection

+Use the detection tag to indicate the type of a rule.
+Example tag: `detection.threat-hunting`.

+The following tags are currently supported:

+* `detection.dfir`
+* `detection.emerging-threats`
+* `detection.threat-hunting`

 ### Namespace: stp